siers/nix-gitignore/README.md

 translation to regexes.
 I just wanted to see how far I could get with the current approach and it turns out that I can get quite far.

-Please add give this a star iff this project proves to be useful to you.

 I highly recommend taking a look at the test files [test.nix](https://github.com/siers/nix-gitignore/blob/master/test.nix) and [test.sh](https://github.com/siers/nix-gitignore/blob/master/test.sh) which show how closely the actual git implementation's being mimicked.
 If you find any deviances, please file an issue.
 I wouldn't be surprised that some inconsistencies would pop up if one tried to fuzz this.

-Historical note: there was a apparent deviance, but that turned out not to be a bug in the ignoring mechanisms, but the ignored file removal mechanism due to a combination of `xargs` and `git status` quoting issues, which have been fixed in [test.nix]https://github.com/siers/nix-gitignore/blob/553d394ba07fefc5a89e2d6a645b895419271060/test.nix#L42-L46.
+Please add give this a star iff this project proves to be useful to you.

 ## Example